 - Disconnection that alternates with feelings of terror and confusion (Source)

-They experience physical health problems as a result of all this emotional disregulation in their lives as well.
+C-PTSD sufferers experience physical health problems as a result of all this emotional dysregulation in their lives as well, such as:

 - Chronic fatigue syndrome

 - Chronic headaches